 As the reckoning of the #MeToo movement continues to make headlines, the public continues to learn about the and strengths and limits of the law.
 It was recently reported that portions of actress Ashley Judd’s sexual harassment lawsuit against producer Harvey Weinstein had been thrown out.
 In light of the many women who have accused Weinstein of reprehensible behavior, this wasn’t welcome news.

 But though Judd didn’t win on this count, there is still a silver lining for women and men who decide to bring suits against their harassers in the future.

-What makes Judd’s case somewhat unique is that she filed her claim, not based on a conventional employment relationship, but on sexual harassment occurring in a “professional relationship” (i.e. the relationship between producer and actress).
+What makes Judd’s case somewhat unique is that she filed her sexual harassment claim, not based on a conventional employment relationship, but on harassment occurring in a “professional relationship” (i.e. the relationship between producer and actress).
 This is different than a hostile work environment.
 The harassment allegedly occurred in a hotel room, where a business meeting was scheduled to take place, as opposed to an office.